247andrej/HL/README.md

 # HL

 A lightweight, QBasic-inspired scripting language.
-Designed for terminal automation, small tools, and constrained hardware.
+Designed for terminal use and small tools.

 ## Usage